AIgen-Solutions-s-r-l/resonance/project_journal/visualizations/sql_query_flow_diagram.md

 **SQL Query Flow**: The detailed query process including:
 Building filter conditions with prioritized geolocation handling - Latitude and longitude coordinates are prioritized over city names; When latitude and longitude parameters are provided, city parameters are completely disregarded in the WHERE clause.
 Vector Similarity Query: Always used for all job matching queries (in app/libs/job_matcher/similarity_searcher.py, _execute_vector_query method).
-The system no longer uses a simpler fallback query for small result sets.
-Full Count Query: Used when pagination requires the total count (in app/utils/db_utils.py, get_filtered_job_count with fast=False).
+Full Count Query: Used when pagination requires total count (in app/utils/db_utils.py, get_filtered_job_count with fast=False).
 Filtering out already applied jobs.
 Caching results for future requests.

 **Database Operations**: How DB Utils handles connection pooling, SQL execution, and vector similarity operations with the PostgreSQL database.

 **Streamlined Query Path**:
-The system now consistently uses vector similarity operations for all queries, regardless of the potential result set size;
+The system now always uses vector similarity operations for all queries;
-The previous optimization that used simpler queries for small result sets (less than or equal to 5) has been removed;
+The previous optimization that used simpler queries for small result sets has been removed;
-This simplifies the query logic and ensures consistent matching behavior across all scenarios.
+This simplifies the query flow while ensuring consistent results across all query sizes.